 Our officers are registered with the Office of the Immigration Services Commissioner (OISC), a UK Government body, which regulates organisations offering services of this kind.

-In providing the settlement checking service, Manchester City Council officers have been fully trained by UK Border Agency.
+In providing the settlement checking service, Manchester City Council officers have been fully trained by UK Visas and Immigration.

 We always welcome feedback and suggestions to improve the quality of our service.

 If you would like to give us feedback about this service, or make a complaint please:

 - telephone us on: 0161 234 5005

 - or write to us at

 Manchester Register Office